johnros/johnros.github.com/_posts/2018-07-27-cherry-brain.md

 How does this re-selection not invalidate error guarantees?
 Put differently, how does ARI deal with this __infinite circularity__?
 The fundamental idea is similar to [Scheffe's method](https://en.wikipedia.org/wiki/Scheff%C3%A9%27s_method) in post-hoc inference.
-The idea is to provide statistical guarantees on TDP to __all possible cluster selection__.
+The idea is to provide statistical guarantees on TDP to __all possible cluster selections__.
 This means that any cluster a practitioner may create, has already been accounted for by the ARI algorithm.

 Providing valid lower TDP bounds is clearly not the only task at hand.
 Indeed, bounding all TDP's at $$0$$ satisfied the desired error guarantees, for all possible cluster selection.